vybe urgent care is currently offering two forms of COVID-19 testing for patients.

 - Positive: Stay home, separate yourself from others in your home, continue to monitor your symptoms, call 911 if you have an emergency.

 - Positive: Indicates the presence of antibodies to COVID-19 and a high likelihood of prior infection.
-Some employees with past infections may not have experienced any symptoms.
+Some people with past infections may not have experienced any symptoms.
 It is unclear if a positive test result means immunity against future COVID-19 infection.
-You should encourage healthy preventive measures in the workplace, including frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.
+You should encourage healthy preventive measures at home and in the workplace, including frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.

 - Negative: Indicates tested negative for the COVID-19 IgG antibody.
 This means you have not been infected with COVID-19.
 Please note, it may take up to 21 days to produce detectable levels of antibodies following infection.
 If you had symptoms consistent with COVID-19 within the past 3 weeks and tested negative, repeat testing in 1-2 weeks may yield a positive result.